simon-p-r/rsa-key-gen/README.md

  * `selfSigned` boolean
  * `bits` length in bits for certificate

+ If no options parameter is used bits defaults to 4096 and selfSigned to true

  Other valid options are described in the pem modules docs